What is a Charcuterie Board: 10 Tips for an Easy Wine Pairing Appetizer

 What is a charcuterie board if not featuring a variety of cheeses with different mouthfeel, fat content and milk types?
 A boring one, for sure.
 When pairing cabernet and chardonnay with cheese, there are some general guidelines to help, but trust your own tastes.
 Sheep’s milk cheeses are usually wonderful pairings for cabernet sauvignon–specifically those with at least six months age when the cheese develops more complexity and nutty flavors.
 Sheep cheeses have a good mouthfeel and a soft, medium finish, which allows the finish of the cabernet to shine versus overpowering the cheese and vice versa.
 Manchego and Pecorino cheeses, also from sheep’s milk, also tend to pair well with a balanced cabernet sauvignon.
 Cow’s milk cheeses are trickier to pair with cabernet sauvignon.
 Avoid anything too creamy, such as Brie or Camembert, because those cheeses overpower the body of a fine cabernet sauvignon and make it taste thin.
 (But a more elegant, lower-alcohol Cabernet like a young Jordan can work with a truffle-infused brie, which highlights the earthy notes in both the cheese and the fruit-forward wine.)

 Firmer, aged cow’s milk cheeses, such as Gouda and clothbound Cheddar, should be your go-to choice for a cabernet sauvignon and cow’s cheese pairing.
 Because these cheeses have been aged far longer–usually 3-24 months–they possess a milder, nutty texture and smooth taste that highlights the oak and berry notes in cabernet sauvignon.
-Firmer cheeses are also recommended for older wines because the wine is leaner and cheese is leaner; it’s all about balance.
+Firmer cheeses are also recommended for older wines because the wine is leaner, and cheese is leaner; it’s all about balance.
 (White wines like Jordan Chardonnay are much more forgiving and versatile.
-The key is lower alcohol, lower tannin and higher acidity.
+The key is lower alcohol, lower tannin, and higher acidity.
 Learn more in our wine and cheese pairing post.)
-Three of our favorite cheeses for charcuterie platters are Bellwether Farms San Andreas, which is a delicate, earthy and savory sheep’s milk cheese, making it perfectly suited to pair with the subtle nuances of older vintages of Jordan Cabernet Sauvignon; Fiscalini’s San Jaquin Gold, a cow’s milk cheese aged for 16 months, creating a mildly sweet and mellow flavor combined with crunchy protein crystals, pleasant acidity and balanced salt that complements the fruit nuances in both older and younger vintages of Jordan Cabernet Sauvignon; and French Marin’s Triple Crème Brie with Truffles, the aforementioned cow’s milk cheese crafted with decadent black truffles.
+Two of our favorite cheeses for charcuterie platters Fiscalini’s San Jaquin Gold, a cow’s milk cheese aged for 16 months, creating a mildly sweet and mellow flavor combined with crunchy protein crystals, pleasant acidity and balanced salt that complements the fruit nuances in both older and younger vintages of Jordan Cabernet Sauvignon; and French Marin’s Triple Crème Brie with Truffles, the aforementioned cow’s milk cheese crafted with decadent black truffles.
 View our shopping list of all the best cheeses for wine lovers.

 Cutting cheeses into different shapes and sizes also creates a visually pleasing board, as shown in our how to assemble a charcuterie platter video.